 Article 6 is the last section of the Paris Rulebook that needs to be finalised, as no agreement was found at COP 25 in Madrid.
 In 2020, the informal dialogue continued despite the fact that the format changed from in-person to virtual meetings, focusing on why an agreement could not be reached and discussing potential ways forward.
 Emphasis was put on better understanding contentious issues and links with other parts of the Madrid Rulebook, which were captured in 3 publications and 9 reflection notes.

-In 2022, ERCST continues to host these informal dialogues and provide intellectual input to the discussion, with the focus shifting to the implementation of the work programme post-agreement on Article 6 rulebook at COP 26 in Glasgow.
+In 2023, ERCST will continue to host these informal dialogues and provide intellectual input to the discussion, with the focus likely shifting to dealing with the outstanding issues for the successful implementation of the work programme, as a run-up to COP 28 in the United Arab Emirates (UAE).